danielpcampagna/master-the-state-of-the-art/obsidian/works/kosenkov2024a.md

 ---
 ID: kosenkov2024a
 authors: Kosenkov, Oleksandr; Unterkalmsteiner, Michael; Mendez, Daniel; Fucci, Davide; Gorschek, Tony; Fischbach, Jannik
-category: ok
+category: unrelated
 display: kosenkov (On Developing an Artifact-Based Approach to Regulatory Requirements Engineering)
 due: The paper presents the Artifact Model for Regulatory Requirements Engineering (AM4RRE), which formalizes regulatory requirements and legal knowledge, making it relevant for data provenance modeling.
+However, it does not introduce a new semantic model or extend a previous one.
 entrytype: inproceedings
 link: ""
 name: On Developing an Artifact-Based Approach to Regulatory Requirements Engineering